sbrl/EmbedBox/README.md

 > Syntax-highlighted code embed generator

-EmbedBox is a generic syntax highlighted code embed generator.
+Written by the author of [Pepperminty Wiki](https://github.com/sbrl/Pepperminty-Wiki/), EmbedBox is a generic syntax highlighted code embed generator.
 Given a URL to some code, it generates a syntax-highlighted embed for it.

 Note that the URL needs to be to the _raw_ code.
 Example: